 How to Measure the Perfect Bar Stool Height (Why It Matters)

-Here’s a simple process (based on the diagram) to get your ideal stool height right:
+Here’s how to get your ideal bar stool height based on the diagram:

 Measure from floor to underside of the counter or island plinth

-Don’t measure to the top surface of the counter.
-Measure to the bottom of the overhang or underside.
-That’s what your knees will “see.”
+→ Measure to the bottom of the overhang — not the top surface.
+That’s what your knees interact with.

 Consider user height and flexibility